srhemdev/chartApp/README.md

      -- index.html
         -Entry point of the application.

+    --- vendor
+        Using existing jQuery Mockjax from given project.

     --- (bower_Components) libraries (Imported 3rd Party libraries)
         I have used AngularJS seed project to set up this environment for the angular App.